-Student/Instructor Conversations - Students can keep in touch with the instructor via e-mail, and Blackboard resources such as Pronto and Wimba if needed or by special request.
+Student/Instructor Conversations - Students can keep in touch with the instructor via e-mail, and Blackboard resources such as Pronto and Wimba if needed.

 Self-Assessments - Self-assessment tools (quizzes) will help students measure their skills during the course.
 Required Reading - Textbook chapters are to be read according to the schedule outlined in the Course Schedule.
 Assignments - Textbook and Autodesk tutorials are required along with custom personal projects for creativity.